awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    For **Environment variables**, use **Name** and **Value** to specify any optional environment variables for the build environment to use\.
 To add more environment variables, choose **Add environment variable**\.
 **Important**
 We strongly discourage storing sensitive values, especially AWS access key IDs and secret access keys, in environment variables\.
-Environment variables can be displayed in plain text using the CodeBuild console and AWS CLI\.
+Environment variables can be displayed in plain text in the CodeBuild console and AWS CLI\.
 To store and retrieve sensitive values, we recommend your build commands use the AWS CLI to interact with the Amazon EC2 Systems Manager Parameter Store\.
 The AWS CLI is already installed and configured on all build environments provided by CodeBuild\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store CLI Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-cli) in the *Amazon EC2 Systems Manager User Guide*

 1. For **Buildspec**, do one of the following: